tinybrain/undmg/README.md

 # undmg

-Bash script for extracting dmg images via hdiutil.
+A bash script for extracting a .dmg package using hdiutil.